Sage-Bionetworks/Synapse-React-Client/src/lib/containers/entity_finder/EntityFinder.md

 ### TODO:

+* Bugs
+  * Selecting a search result causes a re-render
+  * Selecting anything in the details view re-renders the tree (based on logs)
+  * Undoubtedly more
 * Pagination
 * Search
   * Text search ✅
   * Entering a synId ✅
   * Placeholder before search begins
 * Space for radio/checkbox
+* Tooltip when hovering over project name
 * Placeholders for no results
 * Version column/select ✅
   * Hide version column/select for unversionable entities